jimbol/learn-terraform/guide/ORGANIZE_PROJECT.md

 }
 ```

-Then we pass use the output in the ec2 instance.
+Then we pass the output into the ec2 instance.
 ```tf
 module "ec2" {
   source = "../modules/aws/ec2"